doruit/Browsing-Companion-DOM-snapshot-injection/README.md

 ### 1. **Context-Aware AI Chatbot** 🤖
 The Smart Shopping Companion can "see" what's on your screen:
 - Detects visible products in viewport using Intersection Observer
-- **Distinguishes between visible products and below-fold products** (requires scrolling)
+- **Tracks three visibility zones**:
+  - 🔍 **Visible**: Products currently on screen
+  - ⬆️ **Above the fold**: Products the user has scrolled past (scroll up to see)
+  - ⬇️ **Below the fold**: Products not yet visible (scroll down to see)
-- Guides users with phrases like "if you scroll down a bit..." when matching products are below the fold
+- Guides users with phrases like "scroll up to see..." or "scroll down to see..." for off-screen products
 - **Click-to-scroll**: Click any product name in chatbot responses to automatically scroll to and highlight that product
 - Captures product details (name, price, category, discount, stock status)
 - Maintains conversation context across multiple interactions